GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 1. `"minimal-ui"`

 If neither option is available, it falls back to `display`.
-If `"standalone"` is not available, it resumes spec-defined fallabck chain from that point.
+If `"standalone"` is not available, it resumes spec-defined fallback chain from that point.

 1. `"standalone"`
 1. `"minimal-ui"`